zbigniew54/envo/README.md

 * More filters and image effects.
 This app has only basic functionality right now.
 I plan to add more useful things like white balance adjustments, lens blur effect, noise removal etc

-*	Since its app designed for photographers it will support HDR images.
+*	Since this app is designed for photographers it will support HDR images.
 Popular JPEGs are 8bit and it is enough for screen display.
 However it is not enough for photography editing.
-That is why all profesional cameras can save images in so called RAW format (each producer has his own name but they are mostly TIFF based).
+That is why all profesional cameras can save images in so called RAW format (each producer has his own format but they are mostly TIFF based).
 These file formats have 12-14-bit per color channel which gives a lot editing posibilities.
 This future is almost done and I hope to upload it soon.